UnitVectorY-Labs/JSONassertify/README.md

 - Same classes and same methods (just under a different package)
 - Same Apache 2.0 License as the original project

-**Please note:** This project is a work in progress and has not yet reached its initial release.

 Migration Guide and Usage
 -------------------------